How architects can use Passivhaus principles to unlock operational net zero carbon

 But we believe that the Passivhaus principles provide a key for architects to unlock operational net zero for new buildings, and they will be a vital tool as we head into a future that makes climate change the top priority in architectural design.

-Cullinan Studio partners Lara Michael and Johnny Winter are Certified Passivhaus Designers.
-If you would like to discuss any of the issues about operational net zero carbon or Passive House design raised in this post, drop Lara a line.
+If you would like to discuss any of the issues about operational net zero carbon or Passive House design raised in this post, drop us a line.

 See also: